facebookresearch/SEAL_OGB/README.md

 About
 -----
 This repository supports the following paper:
-> M. Zhang, P. Li, Y. Xia, K. Wang, and L. Jin, Revisiting Graph Neural Networks for Link Prediction. [\[PDF\]](https://arxiv.org/pdf/2010.16103.pdf)
+> M. Zhang, P. Li, Y. Xia, K. Wang, and L. Jin, Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning. [\[PDF\]](https://arxiv.org/pdf/2010.16103.pdf)

 SEAL is a GNN-based link prediction method.
-It first extracts a k-hop enclosing subgraph for each target link, then applies a Double Radius Node Labeling (DRNL) scheme to give each node an integer label as its additional feature.
+It first extracts a k-hop enclosing subgraph for each target link, then applies a labeling trick named Double Radius Node Labeling (DRNL) to give each node an integer label as its additional feature.
 Finally, these labeled enclosing subgraphs are fed to a graph neural network to predict link existences.

 This repository reimplements SEAL with the PyTorch-Geometric library, and tests SEAL on the Open Graph Benchmark (OGB) datasets.
 SEAL ranked 1st place on 3 out of 4 link prediction datasets in the [OGB Leaderboard](https://ogb.stanford.edu/docs/leader_linkprop/) at the time of submission.
 It additionally supports Planetoid like datasets, such as Cora, CiteSeer and PubMed, where random 0.85/0.05/0.1 split and AUC metric are used.
 Using custom datasets is also easy by replacing the Planetoid dataset with your own.